it-beard/evo-bot-go/.qoder/repowiki/en/content/Profile Management/Profile Search.md

 - [openai_client.go](file://internal/clients/openai_client.go#L58-L70)

 ## Performance Considerations
 As the user base grows, the profile search functionality may face performance challenges.
-Currently, the system retrieves all profiles with bios for each search request, which could become inefficient with thousands of members.
+Currently, the system retrieves all active profiles with bios for each search request, which could become inefficient with thousands of members.
 For scaling, consider implementing database-level filtering or caching frequently accessed profile data.

 The AI processing time is typically the main bottleneck in the search workflow.
 Each request requires the entire dataset to be sent to the OpenAI API, which limits parallelization opportunities.
 Future improvements could include pre-processing profiles into embeddings for vector-based similarity search, reducing the amount of data sent to the AI model.